Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: Introduction

-To address this, we propose \textbf{LUFY}: \textbf{L}ong-term \textbf{U}nderstanding and identi\textbf{FY}ing key exchanges in one-on-one conversations.
-Building upon real-world data and psychological insights, LUFY improves existing models by calculating six distinct memory metrics, whereas simpler models like MemoryBank \citep{zhong2024memorybank} only account for frequency and recency of memory recall.
+To address this problem, we propose \textbf{LUFY}: \textbf{L}ong-term \textbf{U}nderstanding and identi\textbf{FY}ing key exchanges in one-on-one conversations.
+Building upon real-world data and psychological insights, LUFY improves existing RAG models by calculating six distinct memory metrics, whereas the conventional simple models like MemoryBank~\citep{zhong2024memorybank} only account for frequency and recency of memory recall.
 Additionally, LUFY does not merely sum these metrics but uses learned weights to balance their impact.
 These weighted scores are then used in both the retrieval and forgetting modules, ensuring that the chatbot effectively prioritizes relevant memories while gradually forgetting less important ones.

 To empirically validate our proposed model and its effectiveness in enhancing long-term conversational memory, we conducted an experiment involving human participants.
 In this experiment, participants engaged in text-based conversations with chatbots equipped with different forgetting modules, each for at least two hours.
 This duration is at least 4.5 times longer than that of the most extensive existing studies of conversational abilities to date, as shown in Table~\ref{tab: Statistics compared to existing dialog datasets}.
 Our results show that prioritizing arousing memories while discarding most of the conversation content significantly enhances user experience.
-This enhancement is evidenced by human assessments, sentiment analysis and GPT-4 evaluations.
-Furthermore, our method improved the precision of information retrieval by over 17\% compared to the Naive RAG system with no forgetting mechanism, highlighting its potential for more accurate and relevant conversational responses.
+This enhancement is evaluated by human assessments, sentiment analysis, and GPT-4 evaluations.
+Furthermore, our method improved the precision of information retrieval by over 17\% compared to the naive RAG system with no forgetting mechanism, highlighting its potential for more accurate and relevant conversational responses.

-We share this extensive human-chatbot conversation dataset along with annotations for the important utterances.
+We developed this comprehensive dataset of human-chatbot conversations along with annotations for the important utterances.
 Our approach to data collection is designed to uphold rigorous privacy and ethical standards, with consenting participants and robust de-identification procedures where relevant.